“PUDIN”: 5 signs that act as a “natural medication” for ADHD

-The brain of a person with PHDA works in a unique way, especially with regard to motivation, attention, and emotional regulation.
+The brain of a person with ADHD works in a unique way, especially with regard to motivation, attention and emotional regulation.

-People with ADHD have differences in the regulation and functioning of the neurotransmitters dopamine and noradrenaline, which impacts focus, motivation, and impulse control.
+People with ADHD present differences in the regulation and functioning of the neurotransmitters dopamine and norepinephrine, which impacts focus, motivation and impulse control.

-Created by the American psychiatrist William Dodson, the concept of this INCUP acronym represents five natural triggers to increase dopamine and noradrenaline, making tasks more engaging, easy to complete, and even fun.
+This model represents five natural triggers to increase dopamine and norepinephrine, making tasks more engaging, easy to complete and even fun.

 Let's explore it!